 - Using tip of a sharp thin knife, poke 12 slits, each about 1 inch deep, all over pork and insert a garlic sliver in each.
 Rub roast with oil and season all over with salt and pepper.
 Sprinkle sage over top of roast.

-- Make the sauce: Discard all but 3 tablespoons of fat from pan.
+- To make the sauce: Discard all but 3 tablespoons of fat from pan.
 Place on stove over medium-low heat.
 Add flour and whisk until smooth, scraping up browned bits in pan, and let bubble for 1 minute.
 Increase heat to medium and pour in bourbon.
-Add broth, mustard, brown sugar, and soy sauce and bring to a boil.
+Add broth, mustard, brown sugar and soy sauce and bring to a boil.
 Return heat to medium-low and simmer, whisking, until smooth and thickened, about 5 minutes.
 Stir in the bacon.

 - Carve roast and serve with the sauce.